 In 1888 brother Michael A. Eitelman (born 1855) joined George.
 Geo.
 Eitelman’s Park Shoeing Shop became Eitelman Bros., Blacksmiths.

-In 1890 the Eitelman blacksmith shop was one of many businesses that closed to allow employees to attend the opening of the Spring Palace exhibition.
+In 1890 the Eitelman blacksmith shop was one of many businesses that closed to allow employees to attend the opening of the second season of the Spring Palace exhibition.

 In the 1890s the second generation of Eitelmans joined the team.
 That’s Michael’s son Edward (born 1881) on the far left, then brothers George and Michael.